Three minutes from sign-up to music in your store.

 Milliman, R. E. (1982).
 Journal of Marketing.

 Areni and Kim found classical music in a wine store raised the price tier customers selected.
-North, Hargreaves, and McKendrick replicated the effect across categories.
+North, Sheridan, and Areni later isolated the willingness-to-pay effect for identity-congruent products.
 The tag didn't change.
 The customer's read on the product did.

-Yalch and Spangenberg measured shoppers' perception of dwell against actual dwell.
-Familiar music compressed the perceived stay.
+Yalch and Spangenberg measured shoppers' perception of time against their actual stay.
+Familiar music made the visit feel longer, and shoppers left sooner than they otherwise would.
 The songs your customers already know are working against you.

 Yalch & Spangenberg (2000).
 Journal of Business Research.

-In-store analytics is a $1.9B industry that counts everything except the one variable a manager can change while a customer is still in the store.
+In-store analytics is a billion-dollar industry that counts everything except the one variable a manager can change while the customer is in the store.
 We are filling the gap the measurement industry never filled.

 Three minutes to music in your store.